 Other typical, temporary side effects may include:

 - Gritty feeling in the eye

 - Light sensitivity

-In the first few hours after LASIK, use the anesthetic eyedrops your surgeon gives you to combat discomfort.
+In the first few hours after LASIK, use the anesthetic eyedrops your surgeon gives you to combat mild discomfort.
 Over-the-counter pain relievers can also help.

 - Get a ride home on LASIK treatment day.

 - Refrain from rubbing your eyes, or you could displace the corneal flap and cause complications.

 - Go to bed early on the day of your surgery to help your corneas begin healing.

 - Wear the protective eye shields your surgeon gives you while you sleep.